syntro-opensource/bootbox/docs/index.md

 ---

-# Say hello to Bootbox!
+# Bootbox - extend, adapt and customize Bootstrap
 ---

 Bootbox is a collection of leightweight extensions and additions